tobie/www.tobie.me/index.md

-I am the principal and founder of [UnlockOpen](https://unlockopen.com), a boutique consulting firm that helps large organizations think strategically about open source, and align their open source effort with desired business outcomes.
+I am the principal and founder of [UnlockOpen](https://unlockopen.com), a boutique consulting firm that helps organizations think strategically about open source, and align their open source effort with desired business outcomes.
-This helps my clients
-launch successful open source projects, recruit, retain, and foster top software engineering talent, improve their teams’ efficiency and morale, adopt best practices, break internal silos, and improve their corporate culture, while being perceived as leaders in their field.

 My clients include top tech companies like Google, Microsoft, Intel, or Mozilla.